Data-Advantage/vibestack/example/storyd/product-requirements.md

   - Research can be enhanced with supplementary information
   - Option to skip or customize research phase available
 - **Technical Considerations**:
-  - May require integration with external data sources
+  - Integrate with Perplexity models for research tasks
   - Need to manage AI usage costs for research tasks
+  - Implement structured outputs using JSON schemas
 - **Dependencies**: 3.2.1 Plan Phase Implementation

 #### 3.2.3 Write Phase Implementation